hartwigmedical/hmftools/isofox/README.md

 4 filters are applied in ISOFOX to remove likely artefacts from our chimeric junctions output.
 The filters are tiered such that we achieve maximum senstivity for fusions with highest prior likelihood whilst still containing.
 Known pathogenic fusion partners are given the highest sensitivity followed by known splice site to known splice site, follow by canonical splice pairings (GT-AG) and lastly any other non-canoncial splice pairing.

-The filters and values are as follows:
+The filters and thresholds per tier are as follows:

 Filter | definition |Known pathogenic fusion partners | Splice Site-Splice Site* | Splice Site-Canonical | Canonical-Canonical | Other
 ---|---|---|---|---|---|---